jessepav/libgdx-wiki-old/Models.md

 A model represents a 3D asset consisting of a hierarchy of nodes, where each node is a combination of a geometry (mesh) and material.
 Optionally a model can also contain information about [animation and/or skinning](https://github.com/libgdx/libgdx/wiki/3D-animations-and-skinning).

-A model is not intended to be actually rendered.
+A model is not intended to be rendered directly.
 Instead you should create one or more ModelInstances of a Model, which are used for the actual rendering.
 The structure of a ModelInstance is roughly the same as a Model.

 ## Nodes
 A model is a hierarchical representation of nodes.
 In practice this means that a model contains an array of nodes and each node contains also an array of nodes.
 Nodes can be accessed using the public `nodes` array or using one of the `getNode(...)` methods.
 Each node has a unique `id` within a model.